bmeurant/technical-docs/software-architecture/security/jwt.md

 ## Security Considerations

 -   **Stateless but Irrevocable**: Once a JWT is issued, it is valid until it expires.
 It cannot be easily revoked without implementing a more complex, stateful blocklist on the server.
-This is a critical trade-off for the scalability of statelessness.
+This is a critical trade-off for the [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] of statelessness.
 -   **Payload is Visible**: The payload is only encoded, **not encrypted**.
 Anyone can decode it and see its contents.
 Never store sensitive information (like passwords or personal secrets) in the payload.
 -   **Signature is Critical**: The security of a JWT relies on its signature.
 The server **must** always verify the signature.
 A past vulnerability involved tokens specifying `"alg": "none"`, which could trick libraries into skipping verification.
 Always use up-to-date, well-maintained libraries.